iOS 13: release date and features list

 3. iOS 13 golden master: This will be the final version of the iOS 13 software, released one week before the final iOS release (so look for it just after the iPhone launch event), meant for developers and public beta testers.
 At this point it's very stable, and gives app makers seven days to adapt to the final software.

-4. The official iOS 13 release date: We'll get the new iOS 13 software in its final, stable form about one week after the September 10 iPhone launch event, but before the iPhone 11 pre-orders ship.
-Our best guess is Monday, September 16.
-We don't buy into one rumor puts the date at September 23.
-That makes no sense to us.
+4. The official iOS 13 release date: We'll get the new iOS 13 software in its final, stable form about one day ahead of the iPhone 11 delivery date, meaning it's coming Thursday, September 19.

 iPhone 11 exclusive modes